-But unlike investments such as stocks and shares ISAs, which can rise and fall in value, cash accounts come with reliable interest rates and deposit protection from the Financial Services Compensation Scheme, so they remain an attractive option for those looking for a low risk place to store their money, for a while.
+However, unlike investments such as stocks and shares ISAs which can rise and fall in value, cash accounts come with reliable interest rates and deposit protection from the Financial Services Compensation Scheme.
+This means they remain an attractive option for those looking for a low risk place to store their money, for a while.

-If there is nothing much to choose from by way of return (and we really are scraping the bottom of the barrel right now), you may as well choose a more ethical place to stash your cash than a high street bank, which remain beset by issues such as investment in fossil fuels, executive pay, fair treatment of customers, and so on.
+If there is nothing much to choose from by way of return, you may as well choose a more ethical place to stash your cash than the high street banks, which remain beset by issues such as investment in fossil fuels, executive pay, fair treatment of customers, and so on.

-Fortunately, there are some ethical alternatives to the big high street banks that can still offer a competitive, if uninspiring, return.
+Fortunately, there are some ethical alternatives to the big high street banks that can still offer a competitive, if still a little uninspiring, return.
 On the ethical scale, they range from stand out social and environmental pioneers, to structurally less greedy than the big players, to neutral.

 Here is our pick.

-The regular saver pays 1.10 per cent a year and savers can put between £25 to £250 a month via direct debit, up to a maximum of £3,000 per calendar year.
-The easy access account also offers a competitive rate of 0.20 per cent, with an account limit of £75,000.
+– The Easy Access account also offers a competitive rate of 0.10 per cent, with an account limit of £125,000.
 Both accounts are also available to open on behalf of a child or in a child’s name.

 Why is it ethical?

 Ecology Building Society is known for its mortgages on eco-friendly new builds and renovation projects.
 So what it takes in deposits from savers, is used to lend to making Britain’s housing stock more energy efficient.